itsWill/Blog/app/articles/writing_a_compiler.md

 #### **Parsing**

 The lexer which will extract the tokens will feed them to the parser.
-The parser's responsibility is to make sure that the program is syntatically valid.
+The parser's responsibility is to make sure that the program is syntactically valid.
 Specifically we mean that given a grammar for a language the program is a valid member of that grammar.
 We will get more into the meaning of this when we dwelve into the parser section.

-As the parser checks that a program is syntatically valid it will also build a tree where the syntax of the program is represented called the abstract syntax tree.
+As the parser checks that a program is syntactically valid it will also build a tree where the syntax of the program is represented called the abstract syntax tree.
 The abstract syntax tree is the data structure that the compiler will then use to analyze our program.

 #### **Symbol Table**

 One of the analysis it will perform comes when it builds the symbol table, which handles the declaration of symbols and scoping.
-The symbol table will store all the variable names that we declare and any realated information including in which scope they belong too.
+The symbol table will store all the variable names that we declare and any related information including in which scope they belong too.

 #### **Type Checker**